 Learning to Rank Architectures: A Small Model That Guides Neural Architecture Search

-Getting a Baseline Predictor Working
+Baseline Predictor

-The setup is straightforward.
+The setup is standard.
 NAS-Bench-201 contains 15,625 architectures with pre-computed accuracies on CIFAR-10, CIFAR-100, and ImageNet16-120.
 I sampled 900 architectures for training and 100 for testing.
 Each architecture is encoded as a token sequence representing its operations (skip_connect, conv_3x3, conv_1x1, avg_pool), fed through a small transformer with Adaptive Computation Time (TinyRecursiveReasoningModel_ACTV1), and mapped to a scalar performance prediction via a linear regression head trained with MSE loss.

 batch = {k: v.astype(np.int32) for k, v in batch.items()}

 This cast everything to int32, including the float32 labels.
 An accuracy of 0.946 became 0.
 An accuracy of 0.992 became 0.
 The model was training on a dataset where 98% of labels were zero.
-Classic.

-Ranking Loss Makes the Predictor Better at What Matters
+Ranking Loss Improves What Matters

 The results confirmed the hypothesis: